Woonomics/woonomics.github.io/README.md

 # woonomics.github.io
-You can also find the website at Giovannimaiuri.it
+You can find the website at Giovannimaiuri.it

+I made it using HTML5 from complete scratch, using vanilla Javascript and Jquery.